-Implementation of Higher Loss Absorbency as well as of reporting and disclosure requirements for G-SIBs is proceeding on a timely basis (see section 2.1).
+Implementation of Higher Loss Absorbency as well as of reporting and disclosure requirements for G-SIBs is proceeding on a timely basis.

-The level of compliance with the BCBS Principles on risk data aggregation and risk reporting is still to be improved and the overall implementation progress remains very limited.
-Most G-SIBs have found it challenging to comply with the principles and in 2017 they made, at best, marginal implementation progress.3 The BCBS will continue to monitor progress and has made additional recommendations to further promote their adoption.
+The level of compliance with the BCBS Principles on risk data aggregation and risk reporting is still to be improved.
+Overall implementation progress remains very limited,2 while the BCBS continues to monitor progress and has made additional recommendations to further promote their adoption.

-Most jurisdictions do not yet have in place a comprehensive resolution regime for CCPs.
-Over the past year authorities began to establish CMGs for 13 CCPs identified as systemically important in more than one jurisdiction.6 CMGs and institution-specific CoAgs are not yet in place for all 13 CCPs and resolution planning for CCPs is still at an early stage.
+Many jurisdictions do not yet have in place comprehensive resolution arrangements for CCPs.
+Authorities have continued to establish CMGs for the 13 CCPs identified as systemically important in more than one jurisdiction,7 and to agree institution-specific CoAgs that underpin their operation.
+However, not all CMGs have been established or agreed CoAgs, and resolution planning remains at an early stage for most CCPs.

 Status of implementation

-5 See the FSB Seventh Report on the implementation of resolution reforms (November 2018).↩
+6 See the FSB Eighth Report on the implementation of resolution reforms (forthcoming).↩